NOXious48/Task_1/README.md

 ## Procedure

 ### 1. Creating workspace and downloading required packages
+It is advisable to go through this [Guide](https://emanual.robotis.com/docs/en/platform/turtlebot3/quick-start/) for proper installation of turtlebot siumlation.

 The TurtleBot3 Simulation Package requires `turtlebot3` and `turtlebot3_msgs` packages as prerequisite.

 ```